karlwilcox/website-build/reviews/books/fantasy/_posts/2022-11-04-furthest-station.md

 title: "Furthest Station"
 prefix: "The"
 author: ben-aaronovitch
-teaser: "A Rivers of London Novella"
+series: "A Rivers of London Novella"
 tags:
   - "fantasy"
 ---